adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 <br>
 We are ready to create our GCM object, which contains our ciphers and IVs.
 We pass our key values to our "NewGCM" function.
 <br>
-**Important note:** The order of pairs (keys.ServerWriteKey, keys.ServerWriteIV) and (keys.ClientWriteKey, keys.ClientWriteIV) while passing them to "NewGCM" function below, is important, can vary by "being a client" or "being a server" as application.
+**Important note:** The order of pairs (keys.ServerWriteKey, keys.ServerWriteIV) and (keys.ClientWriteKey, keys.ClientWriteIV) while passing them to "NewGCM" function below is important, can vary by "being a client" or "being a server" as application.
 * While creating our ciphers, we create new instances by [aes.NewCipher](https://pkg.go.dev/crypto/aes#NewCipher) and [cipher.NewGCM](https://pkg.go.dev/crypto/cipher#NewGCM)

 <sup>from [backend/src/dtls/crypto.go](../backend/src/dtls/crypto.go)</sup>